 Cornell students wishing to attend CEU during the Fall semester should plan to enroll in courses during Modules II and III.

 Within the modules, concentrated LL.M. classes are taught in three different programs: International Business Law; Comparative Constitutional Law; and, Human Rights.
-Course syllabi in these three areas is available here.

 Details for the Department of Legal Studies can be found at the CEU Legal Studies Department website.

 For information about the university generally, please see the Central European University website.